3nya/math416h/Subspaces.md

 [[Sum of Subspaces is the smallest containing subspace]]

+*not to be confused with [[Linear Combinations|linear combinations]], which is the list of vectors that can be made out of scaling the given vectors*

 ## Direct sums

 A special case of the sum of subspaces where each vector in $V_1 , ... , V_m$ can only be written in one way as a sum $v_1 + ... + v_m$ where each $v_k \in V_k$.